Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/sizeplay/readme.md

 - slowdowns for micros

 Be careful.
 The configs are not designed for being reloaded mid-game, so if you do so, things will get wonky.

+This PR is by no means exhaustive in terms of features nor perfect in terms of code quality.
+It's just the first iteration that will go live.
 ### TG Proc/File Changes

 - code/game/atoms.dm, /atom/proc/set_base_pixel_y() - added an animation